maitrebitcoin/bitcoin-bitvm-compiler/README.md

 # bitcoin-bitvm-compiler

-Generate a logical circuit for BitVM Bitcoin from a C like source code
+Generate aone or more logical circuits for BitVM Bitcoin from a C like source code

 ## Example :